Quantization of Poisson Groups

-So far the quantization procedure only dealt with the Poisson group $ G^\tau $; the dual group $ H $ is involved defining a different $ \kqqm $-form $ \uqPgtilde $ (of a quantum group $ \uqPg $) which specializes to $ \fh $ (as a Poisson Hopf algebra) for $ \, q \rightarrow 1 \, $ (cf.~[DP]), with generalization to the general case possible again.
-Here a new phenomenon of "crossing dualities" (duality among enveloping and function algebra and duality among Poisson groups) occurs which was described (in a formal setting) by Drinfel'd (cf.~[Dr], \S 7).
-This leads to consider the following: let $ \fqQg $ be the quantum function algebra dual of $ \uqPg $, and look at the "dual" of $ \uqPgtilde $ within $ \fqQg $, call it $ \fqQgtilde $, which should be the Hopf algebra of $\kqqm$-integer valued functions on $ \uqPgtilde $; then this should specialize to $ \uh $ (as a Poisson Hopf coalgebra) for $ \, q \rightarrow 1 \, $; the same conjecture can be formulated in the general case too.
+So far the quantization only dealt with the Poisson group $ G $ (or $ G^\tau \, $); the dual group $ H $ is involved defining a different $ \kqqm $--form $ {\calUMg P } $ (of a quantum group $ {\uqMg P } $) which specializes to $ \fh $ (as a Poisson Hopf algebra) for $ \, q \rightarrow 1 \, $ (cf.~[DP]), with generalization to the multiparameter case possible again.
+Here sort of a "mixing dualities" (Hopf duality --- among enveloping and function algebra --- and Poisson duality --- among dual Poisson groups) occurs, which was described (in a formal setting) by Drinfel'd (cf.~[Dr], \S 7), and by Etingof and Kazhdan (cf.~[EK-1], [EK-2]).
+This leads to consider the following: let $ {\fqMg Q } $ be the quantum function algebra dual of $ {\uqMg P } $, and look at the "dual" of $ {\calUMg P } $ within $ {\fqMg Q } $, call it $ {\calFMg Q } $, namely the Hopf algebra of $ \kqqm $--integer valued functions on $ {\calUMg P } $; then this should specialize to $ \uh $ (as a Poisson Hopf coalgebra) for $ \, q \rightarrow 1 \, $; the same conjecture can be formulated in the multiparameter case too.